datapolitical/cfn.github.com/_posts/2012-08-27-just-let-this-work.md

 ---
 layout: post
-title: "I promise, this is not about blogging"
+title: I promise, this is not about blogging

-description: "How mobile has changed the way we think about composition"
+description: How mobile has changed the way we think about composition
 ---

 I am writing this on my iPhone (full disclosure, this will be partially about blogging).
 It feels incredibly odd, like eating pancakes with a caviar fork.
 I love this device, but complex content creation is not its strong suit.